Back

 Harold Taylor died of influenza followed by pneumonia at the Fovant Camp Hospital at Compton Chamberlayne in Wiltshire at the age of 26 on 3 November 1918, and was buried in Headington Cemetery five days later.
 On his death certificate he was described as a Private in the Southern Command Labour Centre.

 Left: Photograph of Harold Taylor’s grave in Headington Cemetery, taken in 2009.
-The text reads:
+The inscription reads:

 [Emblem of Royal Army Service Corps,